andtherewaslight/andtherewaslight.github.io/_posts/2022-05-30-post_claudio.md

 which is the differential equation we have to solve for the specific radial index profile of our fiber.

 The differential equation shown before can have many solutions.
-Every solution is called a *mode*, which is represented by the 2D profile of the electromagnetic fields that can propagate through the fiber satifying the boundary conditions.
+Every solution is called a *mode*, which is represented by the 2D profile of the electromagnetic fields that can propagate through the fiber satisfying the boundary conditions.
 Same happens for example with vibration modes of a string under tension, each vibration harmonic is a mode.
 In our case, for every $l$ parameter, you may find zero, one, or many possible modes, each one characterized by a different propagation constant $\beta$.
 Some fibers have a single propagating mode in total, which are called *single-mode* fibers, and some have more than one mode, which are called, what a surprise, *multimode* fibers.